WIPO Hague System: 2024 data

-According The Hague Yearly Review 2025, the volume of 2024 design applications increased by 6.8%, the fourth consecutive yearly rise.
+According to The Hague Yearly Review 2025, the volume of 2024 design applications increased by 6.8%, the fourth consecutive yearly rise.
 The WIPO Hague System for the international protection of industrial designs reached its highest with of 27,161 designs applications.

 China, which joined the Hague System in 2022, was the leading filer of designs in 2024, with 4,870 filings.
 This represent a growth of 29,6% compared to previous year, in large part attributable to fillings by Huawei Technologies.
 The top filling countries after China are Germany (4,218), the US (3,034), Italy (2,249) and finally Switzerland (2,109).